webspam/hdtSMP64/README.md

 This is still experimental, and may not give good performance.
 The old CPU collision algorithm was heavily optimized, so matching its framerate is not easy.

-* On a 6850K processor (6 cores, 3.6GHz) with a 1080Ti GPU, framerate in crowded areas is significantly worse than with the CPU-only algorithm.
-The GPU algorithm typically gives about half the framerate of the CPU one when under heavy load.
-But most of the time, both algorithms easily reach the framerate cap at 60fps.
+* On a 6850K processor (6 cores, 3.6GHz) with a 1080Ti GPU, framerate in crowded areas is a little worse than with the CPU-only algorithm.
+Most of the time, both algorithms easily reach the framerate cap at 60fps.
-* On the same hardware, the internal update (vertex position and bounding box calculations) takes about the same time on CPU and GPU, typically around 3ms per frame.
-It's the main collision check algorithm and/or its supporting code that kills performance.
+* On the same hardware with only two cores enabled, the total collision time is around 2-3 times faster on GPU than CPU.
+Of course, this translates to a less impressive framerate difference, because collision checking is only one part of the HDT-SMP algorithm.

 If you have an i3 or i5 CPU (or the AMD equivalent) with a fast graphics card, the GPU algorithm may help.
 If you have an i7 or i9 CPU, or your graphics card already struggles with the base game, stick with the CPU